Intel-bigdata/SSM/docs/client-user-guide.md

 ===============

 Application APIs are used by applications run on top of HDFS.
-This set of APIs include move/archive/cache file level operation etc. System will execute the file operation on half of application, with the privilege of the user who starts the application.
-SSM will provide a SmartClient which includes both HDFS DFSClient functions and new SSM Application APIs.
-Upper level application can use this SmartClient instead of original HDFS DFSClient.
+This set of APIs include cache,uncache and enfore storage policy etc. file level operations.
+System will execute the file operation on half of application, with the privilege of the user who starts the application.
+SSM will provide a SmartDFSClient which includes both HDFS DFSClient functions and new SSM Application APIs.
+Upper level application can use this SmartDFSClient instead of original HDFS DFSClient.
 Here is the diagram.

 <img src="./client.png" width="554" height="408" />